 You may want to establish naming conventions for views for the same reason that you do for branches: it is easier to associate a view with the task it is used for.
-For example, you can require all view names (called view-tags) to include the owner's name and the task (bill_V4.0_bugfix) or the name of the machine hosting the view (platinum_V4.0_int).
+The ClearCase view-creation tools suggest appropriate view names, but you may want to use something different.
+For example, you can require all view names (called view-tags) to include the owner's name and the task (bill\V4.0\bugfix) or the name of the machine hosting the view (platinum\V4.0\int).